guardio-nick/github-build-stats-to-dd/README.md

-# Build Stats: Gather action stats & Ship it as Logs to Datadog
+# Build Stats: Gather action stats & Ship it as Metrics to Datadog

-This GitHub Action automates the process of gathering statistics from a specific run and pushing the collected data to Datadog as logs.
+This GitHub Action automates the process of gathering statistics from a specific run and pushing the collected data to Datadog as metrics.

 ## Usage

-1. Create an API Key in datadog.
+1. Create an API and APP Keys in datadog.

 2. Add the Datadog API Key to the Action.
 Name the secret `DD_API_KEY`.

-3. Provide the Datadog Site and the ENV you want to ship the logs to.
-(DD_SITE,ENV)
+3. Add the Datadog API Key to the Action.
+Name the secret `DD_APP_KEY`.

 4. Provide a `GITHUB_TOKEN`, as an input with repo access.